SebastianVaronCrews/5BAcademy/README.md

 # 5BAcademy

-online tutoring for highschool
+"Buy the truth, and sell it not; also wisdom, and instruction, and understanding."

-Provervs 23:23
+-Proverbs 23:23

+Start your online learning platform with 5BAcademy.